UBC-MDS/netviz-R/doc/reflection-milestone4.md

 - The dashboard can only utilize the movie part of the dataset.
 It could have been better if we also included `TV Show`.
 - The number of features are limited in this dataset.
 We could have included more interactive widgets if we had more features of the data to work on such as `vote counts`, `budget`, `revenue`, `profit`
--  It would be great if we can implement completely reproducibility.
+-  It would be great if we can implement complete reproducibility.
 For example, this dashboard will not get updated if Kaggle/Netflix releases more recent dataset on their website.

 ## 6. Potential improvements